She heard a knock at her door. She struggled to take a breath as she saw the local police standing outside.

 Despite facing intense persecution, Hannah never gave up.
 She held onto her faith and discovered that Jesus was holding onto her throughout every trial.

 Today there are millions of people across Central Asia who are surrounded by spiritual darkness.
-Through innovative technology and digital media, Global Heart Ministries shares the message of Jesus with people searching for hope, connects them to the Underground Church, and provides biblical resources to help them understand the truth of Jesus.
+Through innovative technology and digital media, Global Heart Ministries shares the message of Jesus with people searching for hope, connects them to the persecuted church, and provides biblical resources to help them understand the truth of Jesus.

-Together we can help new believers like Hannah grow under persecution through faith-building resources and connection to the Underground Church.
+Together we can help new believers like Hannah grow under persecution through faith-building resources and connection to the persecuted church.
 Will you give today?

 How could a loving God do that?